JulJen/JulJen.github.io/_posts/2018-07-13-learning_about_activerecord_in_sinatra.markdown

 ```

 ## **Views**
 I started with an initial landing page, a root.erb for when the user is not logged in.
-With controller subclasses for users, recipes, and ingredients, it was helpful to create folders for each as well for creating, editing and viewing.

-It helped to visualize the user process by creating a user flow diagram to figure out what views I needed.
+It helped to visualize the user process by creating a user flow diagram.

 ![Relationship diagram](https://www.lucidchart.com/publicSegments/view/efbe797a-244d-4848-bcd8-66690f3c4106/image.png)

+### **Gems**

 One fun little gem that I enjoyed using is ['ffaker](https://github.com/ffaker/ffaker)' , a library to generate fake data (creates and saves instances) of the models.
 * Declare the dependency in your gemfile and run `$ bundle install`